SahitiC/sahitic.github.io/_pages/cv.md

 Awards
 ======
+* IMPRS-MMFD scholarship from Max Planck Insitute for Biological Cybernetics 2021-2023
 * Australian National University’s Future Research Talent Fellowship 2019
-* KVPY Scholarship, from Dept. of Science and Technology (DST), Govt Of India
+* KVPY Scholarship, from Dept. of Science and Technology (DST), Govt Of India 2016-2021
-*

 Service and leadership
 ======
+* Helped in the founding of the CaCTüS internship in Tübingen for young scientists from underserved communities
 * Teacher Volunteer: At Disha (IISER- Pune’s social outreach programme)
 * Part of co-ordinating team for Karavaan (IISER Pune cultural fest)
-* Volunteer at SPIC-MACAY, IISER Pune: An all-India initiative to preserve Indian Cultur